 Burtynsky had an early introduction to modern industrial activities.
 When he was still a teenager, he worked at summer jobs in the motor vehicle plants in his hometown, and at age 20 he worked as an underground gold miner at a mine in northwestern Ontario.
-He studied Graphic Arts at Niagara College and received a bachelor’s degree in Photography and Media Studies from Ryerson Polytechnic Institute in Toronto.
+He studied Graphic Arts at Niagara College and received a bachelor’s degree in Photography and Media Studies from Ryerson University in Toronto.

 Early in his career Burtynsky made two trips to western Canada to focus his large-format view cameras on mines, rail cuts and homesteads.
 Burtynsky has also examined other industrial activities such as quarrying, recycling, oil refining and shipbreaking in his work.